guardian/fonts/README.md

 All of the files in [`fonts/web`](fonts/web) are available from `https://assets.guim.co.uk/static/frontend/fonts/`.

 These are the URLs that should be used on all Guardian websites.
 All URLs will also work for `.woff` and `.ttf`.
+The recommended CSS values for `font-weight` and `font-style` are shown for each URL.

 #### Guardian Headline